radi-cho/awesome-gpt4/README.md

 - [GPTBot](https://github.com/LIFTE-H2/GPTBot) - A fully serverless Slack bot with GPT-4 support and full conversation mode.
 - [Pair](https://github.com/jiggy-ai/pair) - An iterative, stateful chat-like interface for programmers to pair programming with GPT-4.
 - [gpt-cli](https://github.com/CristiVlad25/gpt-cli) - Access GPT3, ChatGPT, and GPT4 straight from your terminal.
-- [Wolverine](https://github.com/biobootloader/wolverine) - Run Python scripts and when they crash, GPT-4 edits them and explains what went wrong.
+- [Wolverine](https://github.com/biobootloader/wolverine) - Run Python scripts, and when they crash, GPT-4 edits them and explains what went wrong.
 - [datasetGPT](https://github.com/radi-cho/datasetGPT) - A command-line interface to generate textual and conversational datasets with LLMs.
 - [ChatGPTify](https://github.com/idilsulo/ChatGPTify) - Spotify playlist generator via ChatGPT (and GPT-4).
 - [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with the notes in your Obsidian vault using OpenAI GPT-4.
-- [Smarty GPT](https://github.com/citiususc/Smarty-GPT) - wrapper of prompts and contexts that supports several models, including GPT4.
+- [Smarty GPT](https://github.com/citiususc/Smarty-GPT) - a wrapper of prompts and contexts that supports several models, including GPT4.
 - [gpt-voice-conversation-chatbot](https://github.com/Adri6336/gpt-voice-conversation-chatbot) - Conversational GPT-4 bot that has memory, ElevenLabs/Google TTS, voice-chat/CLI options, customization, and is not token-limited.
 - [botbots](https://github.com/radi-cho/botbots) - A dataset of dialogues between two `gpt-3.5-turbo` instances with system messages written by GPT-4.
 - [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) - API for interacting with ChatGPT and GPT4 using Python and from Shell.